fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 Let's start building the HTTP POST endpoint for adding new flight diary entries.
 The new entries should have the same type as the existing data.

-The code handling of the response looks as follows
+The code handling of the response looks as follows:

 ```js
 router.post('/', (req, res) => {